-You are invited to bring in works in progress, or new work to be initiated, in the medium of your choice.
-Ward will help you, on all levels of the creative process including dynamic composition, mixing bold and harmonious colours, make select decisions about your work and add to your drawing and painting techniques.
-He will also provide you tips on constructive observation and how to move forward positively after each studio session.
+Open Studio Projects is an opportunity for participants to get feedback on works-in-progress or begin new work in the media of their choice.
+Ward offers his insights on diverse aspects of the creative process, including dynamic composition, mixing bold and harmonious colours; he also offers guidance on making decisions about your work and amplifying your drawing and painting techniques.
+Finally, he provides tips on constructive observation and how to move forward positively after each studio session.

-Ward’s passion for art and genuine enthusiasm in working with students will assist you in achieving your goals in this relaxed one on one open studio concept.
+Ward's passion for art and genuine enthusiasm in working with students will help you achieve your goals in this relaxed one on one open studio concept.

 Since 1990, Schell has been teaching a variety of painting and drawing classes at the Neil Balkwill Civic Arts Centre in Regina and has given numerous workshops on drawing and painting throughout Saskatchewan.

 Please read and adhere to the Art Gallery of Regina and The Neil Balkwill Civic Arts Centre's COVID-19 protocols.

 Workshop attendees must wash or disinfect hands thoroughly upon entering the Neil Balkwill Civic Arts Centre.